uptane/uptane.github.io/adoptions.md

 over-the-air software and data management solution.
 The product was honored in 2017 with a
 [Business Intelligence Group](https://www.bintelligence.com/) Award in the [New Product of the Year Award category](https://www.airbiquity.com/news/press-releases/airbiquity-otamatic-named-2017-new-product-year-business-intelligence-group).

+* [Foundries.io](https://foundries.io/) integrates security aspects of TUF and Uptane into its [OTA Connect](https://foundries.io/insights/2018/07/12/ota-part-4/) open-source server software.
+The software supports devices that are compatible with Aktualizr.